rstudio/fuzzbucket/README.md

 ```

 As described in this help text, the client tool requires configuration of the
+API URL and credentials.

+If you have access to the API provisioning tooling and resources, these values
-API URL and credentials, which are printed at the end of deployment and also
+are printed at the end of deployment and also available via the
-available via the `serverless`/`sls` tool:
+`serverless`/`sls` tool:

 ```bash
 # show info for STAGE=prod